 Personally, I have used a simple basic composition notebook in the past.
 You can buy them in bulk for cheap (especially during ‘back-to-school’ time) and be set for a while!

 But if you want something a little prettier (and sturdier), a blank journal works just as well!
-I upgraded last year to my own pretty ones I now sell on my other personal development website ArianaDagan.com.
+I upgraded last year to my own pretty ones I now sell on my portfolio website ArianaDagan.com.
 I’m kind of obsessed with them (and proud – it is MY artwork on the cover)!

 If writing a journal by hand isn’t your style, you could always do virtual – a simple google doc does the job and allows you to easily update from any device – even on the go!